sagnikmitra/MS_AVG_Cancer_Sample_Analysis/README.md

 ### BC_MS_AVG_Cancer_Sample_Analysis
-This is an Intensity based analysis for Boston College Mass Spectometry Average Cancer Sample having M/Z Ratio and Absolute Intensity as their primary attributes.
+This is an Intensity based analysis for Mass Spectometry Average Cancer Sample having M/Z Ratio and Absolute Intensity as their primary attributes.

 The Analysis includes the following parts:
 1. Fetching any random Peak.